kgururaj/GenomicsDB_wiki/Home.md

 # Introduction
-VariantDB is built on top of [TileDB](https://github.com/stavrospapadopoulos/TileDB) is a system for efficiently storing, querying and accessing sparse matrix/array data.
+[TileDB](https://github.com/stavrospapadopoulos/TileDB) is a system for efficiently storing, querying and accessing sparse matrix/array data.
 TileDB is being developed by researchers at the [Intel Science and Technology Center for Big Data] (http://istc-bigdata.org/#&panel1-1).
-Variant data is sparse by nature (relative to the whole genome).
+VariantDB is built on top of the TileDB system.
+Variant data is sparse by nature (sparse relative to the whole genome).

 We store variant data in a 2D TileDB array where:
 * Each column corresponds to a genomic position (chromosome + position)